Interlisp/Interlisp.github.io/content/en/project/reviving.md

 Among other improvements, Medley 3.5 increased the address space by a factor of 16.
 But the changes to the address space affects some highly optimized code which took advantage of short-cuts.

+Our goal is to maintain compatibility with old code and not introduce breaking changes at the source level or subtle semantic changes.

 ## Common Lisp and Interlisp file manager

 While Medley 3.5 has a Common Lisp implementation, it is compatible with the Common Lisp of its time -- the first edition of Common Lisp the Language (aka CLtL1).
 There are files that purport to implement CLtL2, but they have not yet been merged.

 In addition, the integration of Common Lisp and Interlisp is extensive, there are still some rough edges -- along the way of integrating the two, the result is not quite seamless.

-While Interlisp and Medley implement international character processing and hardcopy through use of 16-bit characters, the character coding system used is XCCS (the Xerox Character Code Standard).
+While Interlisp and Medley implement international character processing and hardcopy through use of 16-bit characters, the character coding system initially used for the external format was XCCS (the Xerox Character Code Standard).
+The system can now read and write files in a number of formats, including UTF-8, and we are aspiring towards UTF-8 and Unicode for external file representation.

 ### CPU and operating system
 * originally: 32 bit systems, big endian